 So, do formula-fed babies sleep longer?
 In the end, how long a baby sleeps is probably less related to what they eat and more related to lots of other factors.
 Each child is unique, and there’s no one-size-fits-all method to help your baby sleep through the night.

-At the end of the day, all you can do is tough it out and be patient.
+At the end of the day, all you can do is be patient.
 Your baby will eventually start sleeping through the night, regardless of breastfeeding or formula feeding.
 For now, do your best to manage the temporary exhaustion associated with the joys of having a newborn, and look forward to the day that your little one waits ’til sunrise to summon you for breakfast.

 Shop Bobbie Organic Infant Formula